microsoft/code-with-engineering-playbook/security/README.md

 Developers working on [CSE](../CSE.md) projects should adhere to industry-recommended standard practices for secure design and implementation of code.
 For the purposes of our customers, this means our engineers should understand the [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/), as well as how to mitigate as many of them as possible, using the resources below.

+**If you are looking for a fast way to get started** evaluating your application or design, check out the "Secure Coding Practices Quick Reference" document below, which contains an itemized checklist of high-level concepts you can validate are being done properly.
+This checklist covers many common errors associated with the OWASP Top 10 list linked above, and should be the minimum amount of effort being put into security.

 ## Quick References

 * [Secure Coding Practices Quick Reference](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf)